ouspg/CloudAndNetworkSecurity/1. Network Security/README.md

 **Access the webGUI from your kali linux.
 Provide screenshot**

 Congratulations if you've successfully accessed the webGUI of pfSense.
-With this portal, you can configure firewall rules, utilize diagnostic tools, observed network traffic and much more.
+With this portal, you can configure firewall rules, utilize diagnostic tools, observe network traffic and much more.
 Use following default credentials to login as root

 _Username:_ admin